-Issue Key environmental issues Greater Blue Mountains World Heritage Area Indirect operational impacts would be expected in relation to noise, air emissions and visual impact from the overflight of aircraft.
-Almost all flights would be at an altitude greater than 5,000 feet and most would be more than 10,000 feet above sea level when passing over the area.
-At these altitudes, aircraft are likely to be difficult to discern from ground level and are not considered to be visually intrusive.
-Indicative flight tracks at altitudes of less than 5,000 feet are limited to Warragamba and the eastern boundary of the Blue Mountains National Park, which would experience 50 to 100 flights per day.
-Generally minimal incursion of noise levels in excess of 55 dBA would occur.
-Echo Point at Katoomba would not experience impacts from increased noise levels, and the majority of other sensitive areas are predicted be impacted only infrequently.
-Cumulative impacts Potential cumulative impacts with other major projects in the region requiring coordination with NSW Government agencies include: Western Sydney Infrastructure Plan; Western Sydney Employment Area; South West Priority Growth Area; and other major projects identified in the region.
+Issue Key environmental issues Greater Blue Mountains World Heritage Area • Indirect operational impacts would be expected in relation to noise, air emissions and visual impact from the overflight of aircraft. • aircraft passing over locations within the GBMWHA are generally expected to be at an altitude greater than 5,000 feet and most would be more than 10,000 feet above sea level.
+At these altitudes, aircraft are likely to be difficult to discern from ground level and are not considered to be visually intrusive. • Indicative flight paths at altitudes of less than 5,000 feet above sea level are limited to the eastern boundary of the Blue Mountains National Park, which would experience 50 to 100 flights per day in for Stage 1 operations.
+Generally, across the GBMWHA, aircraft maximum noise levels are not expected to exceed 55 dBA.
+Echo Point at Katoomba would not experience maximum noise levels above 50 dBA, and the majority of other selected sensitive areas are predicted to only be affected by aircraft noise levels above 55 dBA during the infrequent operation of the Boeing 747.
+Cumulative impacts Potential cumulative impacts with other major projects in the region requiring coordination with NSW Government agencies include: Western Sydney Infrastructure Plan; Western Sydney Priority Growth Area; Western Sydney Employment Area; South West Priority Growth Area; and other major projects identified in the region.
 Minimal potential for cumulative noise impacts upon sensitive receivers as a result of the distance from other major projects, with the relocation of The Northern Road and construction of the M12 motorway having highest potential for cumulative noise impacts.
-Predicted air quality impacts (emissions) would typically be below the respective air quality assessment criteria during construction and operation for both incremental impacts of the airport alone and when considered cumulatively with other surrounding land use and development.
-Additional vehicle movements associated with construction and operation are not likely to significantly affect the operation of the surrounding road network.
+Predicted air quality impacts (emissions) would typically be below the respective air quality assessment criteria during construction and operation for both incremental impacts of the airport alone and when considered cumulatively with other surrounding land use and development. • Additional vehicle movements associated with construction and operation are not likely to significantly affect the operation of the surrounding road network.

-29.3.1.
-Mitigation measures
+29.3.1 Mitigation and management measures